-There's a mental health crisis in the world

-- and it's becoming a workplace

-predicament, too

-Every day, everywhere, people from all walks of life are suffering from an invisible plague: poor emotional health.
+There's a mental health crisis in the world - and it's becoming a workplace predicament, too Every day, everywhere, people from all walks of life are suffering from an invisible plague: poor emotional health.
 Nearly 300 million people in the world today suffer from depression, according to World Health Organization data.
 Suicide is the fourth leading cause of death for 15-29-year-olds.
 Those with mental health conditions can face challenges from the effects of stigma, access to treatment, and related physical illnesses.

-A resounding 90% of U.S. adults agree that the country is experiencing a mental health crisis according to a CNN/Kaiser Family Foundation poll according to McKinsey data More and more, workers are turning to their employers to help them address their mental health concerns, according to the American Psychological Association's 2022 Work and Wellbeing Survey.
+according to McKinsey data

+More and more, workers are turning to their employers to help them address their mental health concerns, according to the American Psychological Association's 2022 Work and Well-being Survey.
 Seven in ten (71%) workers believe their employer is more concerned about their mental health than in the past.

 The survey also found that 81% of its respondents plan to look for workplaces that support mental health in the future.

-Across Europe

-nearly half of surveyed workers say their work stress has increased as a result of the pandemic

-according to a EU-OSHA's workers' survey

-In Asia more than a quarter of employees have reported symptoms of depression and anxiety, which, among other implications, can help set the stage for burnout.
-Worldwide, one in four employees say they're experiencing symptoms of burnout - but in Asia, the figure is even higher - nearing one in three believe their employer is more concerned about their mental health than in the past plan to look for workplaces that support mental health The human face of mental health at work This story is about more than just numbers, though.
+believe their employer is more concerned about their mental health than in the past plan to look for workplaces that support mental health

+The human face of mental health at work

+This story is about more than just numbers, though.
 Real people you know and work with - perhaps your friends, family members, or even you - are suffering from stress, anxiety, depression, or other difficulties at work.

 And the science says it's high time we collectively listen and act.
 Failure to act limits us not only as humans but as business leaders, too.